LorenzoBove/DataScienceRepository/README.md

 The Repository contains a set of different Classifiers:
-Logistic Regression, SVM, Random Forest, KNN, LSTM Neural Networks and CNN neural networks. test.csv is the input file for the classification.
+Logistic Regression, SVM, Random Forest, KNN, LSTM Neural Networks and CNN neural networks.
+The input file test.csv is for the classification.
 In order to use the programs You will need to start form the Start.py which will initialize a virtual environment, install all the requirements and then ask you which classifier to use.